claudiovilloresi/capitals/mypackages/README.md

 * -u: to add the username
 * -p: to Set the password for the given username

-In you want to *check* if your username and password have been successfully stored use the commands:

-* -c
-* -p

 _Adding a user example_
 ```
-python dbmanager.py -u ErPupone -p 10 -c Rome
+python dbmanager.py -u ErCapitano -p 10 -c Rome
 ```

+In you want to *check* if your username and password have been successfully stored use the commands:

+* -c: to check the username
+* -p: to check the password

 _Checking a user example_
 ```
-python dbmanager.py -c ErPupone -p 10 -c Rome
+python dbmanager.py -c ErCapitano -p 10 -c Rome
+User is present, password is valid
 ```

 ## 2. How to properly use the application